aws-samples/gen-ai-on-eks/README.md

-# FMOps on Amazon EKS
+# ML-OPS on Amazon EKS

 Goal is to provide a platform that can support distributed ML systems.